 - Watson Falls is the Official name of this waterfall.

 The origin of the name of the creek is unknown.
 Watson Mountain in the Glide area was named for a James Watson, who settled on the banks of Fall Creek near Glide in 1854.
 The name may have been carried over for the same individual.
 Watson Falls was likely named for the creek.

 Watson Falls can be found along Fish Creek Road #37, just over 2 miles east of Toketee Falls and Lake, itself about 43 miles east of Glide or 16 miles west of Diamond Lake.
-The parking area is 1/5 of a mile south of Highway 138 on the right side.
+The parking area is about 500 feet south of Highway 138 on the right side.
 The trail crosses Road 37 and climbs easily but steadily up to the base of the falls in about 1/3 mile.